snipcart/pagekit-snipcart/README.md

 # Pagekit e-commerce demo & extension with Snipcart

-This is the full repo for a Pagekit e-commerce webiste using the extension discussed in this post:
+This is the full repo for a Pagekit e-commerce website using the extension discussed in this post:

 > [Post coming]